 The walk back down was much faster, but with the rain setting in, the track got very slippery.
 I'd imagine after a few days of heavy rain, this track would be a nightmare to descend!
 Either way, we made it to the bottom in about twenty minutes and ordered another Uber to get back to our apartment in the city's south.

 Overall, Cerro de las Tres Cruces is a great hike that offers beautiful views of Medellín.
-If you’re looking to get off-the-beaten-path, hike with the locals, and see the city from a unique viewpoint, make sure to head to include the Cerro de las Tres Cruses hike to your list of things to do in Medellín.
+If you're looking to get off the beaten path, hike with the locals, and see the city from a unique viewpoint, make sure to head to include the Cerro de las Tres Cruses hike in your list of things to do in Medellín.